 When consuming marijuana at any level, whether smoking it or eating it via edibles, it is important to know one’s personal tolerance and level of consumption.
 And, if taking increasing amounts to seek more of a high is a consistent part of marijuana use, or if using marijuana interferes with normal life, seeking help may be the best course of action.

-The Effects of High Levels of THC
+What Are The Side Effects of Edibles and High Levels of THC?

 Overdosing on marijuana to a fatal degree is virtually not possible, including an edible overdose, but this doesn’t mean excessive amounts do not contribute to negative effects.
 The consequences of smoking too much or eating too many edibles, can include: